 When strong drying salts, like natron, were used to rid the body of fluids, they prevented bacteria and fungi from triggering the decomposition process.
 Furthermore, once the mummy was sealed in linen and a sarcophagus, the lack of oxygen and moisture almost entirely prevented the breakdown of tissue and bone.

 Bones do decay, just at a slower rate than other types of organic material and tissue.
 Based on a wide range of extrinsic and intrinsic factors, bone can last for a few months to a few geologic eras, but the truth is that nothing lasts forever.

-Even fossils and mummies would eventually be pulverized or broken down over the course of millions (or even billions) of years.
+Even fossils and mummies will eventually be pulverized or broken down over the course of millions (or billions) of years.
 As they say, elbows to ashes, bones to dust!

 References (click to expand)

 - Structure and composition of bone - DoITPoMS. doitpoms.ac.uk

 - (1989) Decay rates of human remains in an arid environment - PubMed.
 The United States National Library of Medicine